pizza3/react-video-pop/README.md

 | root       | root element id (the portal div id attritube)                                                                                            | string           |

 ## How does it work

+The floating video element is made using the react portal api.

 ## Development